-The English Program is designed for students who choose to complete the majority of their secondary coursework in English or for students who have struggled in the bilingual program at the elementary level.
+The English Program is designed for students who choose to complete their high school curriculum in English, or for students who have struggled in the bilingual program at the elementary level.
 Only one basic French Second Language course is offered in the students’ program of study.
 This program is offered in both high schools.

 International Baccalaureate (IB)

 Around the globe, schools seek authorization to become an IB World School.
 HSB is proud to be one of close to 4,000 schools in 147 countries to be an authorized IB school.
 The IB program is an enriched program of study which offers students the opportunity to develop international mindedness and their communication skills through innovative approaches to learning, both inside the classroom and out.
 Many courses are offered in French, and students follow either a Science Focus or a Liberal Arts Focus in the senior grade levels.
 Students graduating from the Howard S. Billings IB Program receive an official IB Certificate, which is recognized globally.
 This program is offered at Howard S. Billings High School.
 An entrance exam is required.

 The Universal Program is an enriched bilingual program with students taking “Français langue d’enseignement” at each grade level along with other compulsory courses taught in French.
-A New Frontiers School Board and school certificate are awarded to those students who successfully complete the program.
+A New Frontiers School Board and CVR certificate are awarded to those students who successfully complete the program.
 The Universal Program is offered at Chateauguay Valley Regional High School.
 An entrance exam is required.

 Option-études is an innovative and stimulating two-year program (Secondary I and II) aimed at fostering success through students’ passion for an active and healthy lifestyle, community, and entrepreneurship.
-Half the class is comprised of Anglophone students, half Francophone students.
+Half the class is made up of English students, half French students.
 Students learn the cultural, social and environmental aspects of each activity in a structured bilingual environment.
 Students spend half the year at École Gabrielle-Roy and half the year at Howard S. Billings High School.
-Application forms are available to Grade 6 students through the elementary school in January each year or at Howard S. Billings High School.
+Application forms are available to Grade 6 students through their elementary school in January, or at Howard S. Billings High School.